githubtraining/training-manual/book/06a_activity_create_file.md

         ```
 1. *Save* your file.

-> **Note:** Git doesn't care how you work with your files locally.
+> Git doesn't care how you work with your files locally.
 You can work in your favorite IDE or text editor, or you can use VIM through the command line.